rosberry/butterbroad/README.md

 }
 ```

-You can put one of the folowing activation types into initializer:
+You can put one of the following activation types into initializer:

-- `.none`: No action requered.  `FirebaseApp.configure`  should be triggerd from the application.
-Use it if your app has other firebase features and firbase app configuration is your strict responsibility.
-This value is asumed by default.
+- `.none`: No action required.  `FirebaseApp.configure`  should be triggered from the application.
+Use it if your app has other firebase features and firebase app configuration is your strict responsibility.
+This value is assumed by default.
 - `.default`: perform `FirebaseApp.configure()` in the `FirebaseBroad`.
 Use it if you do not use other firebase features.
 - `.custom`: perform specific `FirebaseApp.configure` in the `FirebaseBroad`.
 Use it if you do not use other firebase features but you need to specify some configuration parameters.

 ### Facebook broad

-To integrate `FacebookBroad` into your project you need to integrate `Facebook` and `FacebookAnalytics` by [any awailable way](https://developers.facebook.com/docs/analytics/quickstart-list/ios/) before.
+To integrate `FacebookBroad` into your project you need to integrate `Facebook` and `FacebookAnalytics` by [any available way](https://developers.facebook.com/docs/analytics/quickstart-list/ios/) before.

 Then copy [FacebookBroad](https://github.com/rosberry/butterbroad/tree/Sources/Broads/FacebookBroad.swift) into your project and put an `FacebookBroad` instance into  `ButterBroad`: